AccessFayetteville provides numerous ways to stay informed about your local government.

 Present to Planning Commission: Complete

-Present to City Council for Adoption: February 2014
+Present to City Council for Adoption: February and March 2014

 Click HERE to see a draft of the proposed Unified Development Code updates.